EurolandHanoi/fullshare/pages/property.md

   content: |
     <p class="textNhuCC"><b>Yuhua Salon</b></p>

-    <p>Yuhua Salon is located in the central area of China (Nanjing) Software Valley and it is the first comprehensive headquarter-style commercial real estates project with dual subway stations, low-carbon, green, user-friendly advantages in Nanjing.</p>
+    <p class="text-before-expand">Yuhua Salon is located in the central area of China (Nanjing) Software Valley and it is the first comprehensive headquarter-style commercial real estates project with dual subway stations, low-carbon, green, user-friendly advantages in Nanjing. </p>
     <p>[expand]</p>
      <p>With total construction area of 50 thousand square meters, the project includes management centers, offices and various commercial facilities such as office buildings, commercial properties, hotels and serviced apartments.
 Being the core real estate project dedicated to the national information technology and software industry base, Yuhua Salon is the pioneer who successfully applied low-carbon energy-saving technology in commercial properties.</p>